David-J3R/classic-games/README.md

 ## Project Objective

-This project serves as an exploration and test of the capabilities of the AI model **Gemini 1.5 Pro Preview**.
+This project serves as an exploration and test of the capabilities of the AI model **Gemini 1.5 Pro Preview** & **Claude 3.7 Sonnet**.
 The primary goal was to have the AI develop these classic games with minimal manual intervention, to assess its coding proficiency and problem-solving skills in a practical web development context.

-The Minesweeper game, in particular, offers a point of comparison against a version previously developed by the user in a programming class, providing a benchmark for the AI's output.
+The Minesweeper game, in particular, offers a point of comparison against a version I previously developed in a programming class.

 ## Games Implemented